MTG2000/sort-my-lists/README.md

 ### **Where is my lists data stored?**

 Everything's stored locally on your browser – we don't store anything remotely.
-So we highly recommend backing up your data regularly.
-You can do this easily via our simple 'Export Data to a Backup File' feature.
+So we **highly** recommend backing up your data regularly.
+You can do this easily via our simple 'Export Data to a Backup File' button in the sidebar.

-### **Where does the games data come from?**
+### **Where does the games/movies/books data come from?**

-All game data is fetched from the igdb.com API.
-So, if you spot something missing or incorrect, head over there to make updates.
+The data is fetched from igdb.com/omdbapi/google-books-api respectively.
+So if you find anything missing, go there & update it.

 ### **Is SortMyLists free?**

 Absolutely!
 Keep your wallet tucked away.
-SortMyLists is free, and always will be.
-But if you fancy sending a 'Thank You' note our way, we wouldn't say no to a cup of coffee!
-You can [Buy me a coffee!](https://buymeacoffee.com/mohammed_taher_ghazal)
+It is 100% free, and always will be.
+But if you fancy sending a more tangible 'Thank You' note my way (which is of course appreciated!), you can do so here: [Buy me a coffee!](https://buymeacoffee.com/mohammed_taher_ghazal)

 ### **Why is the sharing url so long and ugly?!**